RaspiRepo/Raspberry-PI-OneDrive/README.md

-# RaspberryPi Getting access Token from  Microsoft OneDrive SDK
+# Microsoft OneDrive access for Raspberry PI

 Reason for this:
 Mostly Raspberry PI connected without monitor (as headless node).
 To have Microsoft Onedrive storage access for Raspberry PI need UI and need to sign-in manually to get one time access token.
 This script allows RaspberryPI device authenticate itself using Onedrive RESTful service.